Skip to Content

 When under-watered, be generous in your watering sprees and give them time to revive.
 You should see results in about a week or so when you keep track of the soil’s moisture content.

 Keep track of your watering episodes using an app on your phone or note down your plant’s progress in a notebook.
-As stated earlier, the three determining factors, temperature, humidity, and climate, remain relevant at this point.
+As stated earlier, the three determining factors, temperature, humidity, and climate, remain relevant.

 Jade plants use a room temperature setting to explore their natural strengths.
 Humidity on the higher side can only stretch your plant’s moisture needs.